SargisArzumanyan/Oxford-Flower-Classification/README.md

 # Oxford-Flower-Classification

-The Xception model was used for transfer learning.
+The Xception model is used for transfer learning and 2 small, trained from scratch models are used for comparison.